orthecreedence/cl-async/README.md

 ### write-socket-data
 Write data to an existing socket (such as one passed into a read-cb).
-Data can be a byte array or string (converted to a byte array via flexi-streams).
+Data can be a byte array or string (converted to a byte array via babel).

     ;; definition
     (write-socket-data socket data)